pyudev/pyudev/README.rst

 Installation
 ============

-The binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
+The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
 The only requirement is Python 2.6 or newer, Python 3 is supported as well.
+Morever, ``libudev`` must be available at runtime to ``import pyudev``.

+The toolkit integration modules in ``pyudev.pyqt4``, ``pyudev.pyside`` and ``pyudev.glib`` require some libraries from the corresponding toolkit.
+Refer to the documentation of these modules for a more precise description.

 Installation is rather simple, just run::

    python setup.py install

-Additionally libudev must be available at runtime in order to ``import pyudev``.

 Issues and Feedback